Siberian Tatars: Tobol-Irtysh Tatars

 The Tobol-Irtysh Tatars group is the most numerous out of all 3 groups of Siberian Tatars.
 In 1897 they numbered 37,600.
-They live in the Omsk, Tyumen, Kurgan, and Sverdlovsk Oblasts.
+They live in the Omsk, Tyumen and Sverdlovsk oblasts.

-The sub-groups are: Zabolotnie (Yaskolbinsk), Tobol, Kurdak-Sargat, Tara, Tyumen-Tura.
+The sub-groups are: Zabolotnie (Yaskolbinsk), Tyumen-Tura, Tobol, Kurdak-Sargat, Tara.

 Baraba Tatars

-Their self-designation is Baraba, and they are found mainly in the steppe of Baraba, in the Omsk and, overwhelmingly, Novosibirsk Oblast.
+Their self-designation is Baraba Tatar, and they are found mainly in the Baraba Steppe, in the Novosibirsk oblast and neighboring regions of Omsk oblast.
 Their population is around 8,000.

 The sub-groups are: Baraba-Turazh, Lyubey-Tunus, Terenin-Choy.

 Tom Tatars

-The Tom Tatars are indigenous population of Tomsk, Kemerovo and Novosibirsk Oblasts.
-Their population is around 3,000.
+The Tom Tatars are indigenous population of Tomsk, Kemerovo and Novosibirsk oblasts.
+Their population is around 3,000, although some estimates put the number as high as 20,000.

 The sub-groups are: Eushta, Chat, Kalmak.